Directors, Assemble!

 Grace Y. Wong

-Grace co-founded Kaiju Kastle to honor her husband, Robert — an innovative hobbyist who brought people together through creativity, collaboration and community
+Grace is the co-founder and President of Kaiju Kastle, which she established to honor her husband, Robert — an innovative hobbyist who brought people together through creativity and collaboration.

-A longtime journalist, Grace brings extensive experience in communications, program coordination, and philanthropy, including managing The New York Times Neediest Cases Fund, the company’s charitable arm.
-She is currently enrolled in an intensive fundraising program incubated at Harvard University, designed to deepen expertise in development strategy, public narrative and donor engagement.
+A longtime journalist, Grace brings extensive experience in communications, program coordination, and philanthropy.
+She completed an intensive fundraising program to hone her skills in donor engagement and strategies.

-Grace is passionate about carrying forward the spirit of generosity that Robert embodied.
-She knows firsthand how storytelling and access to resources can spark real change.
-This work is her way of keeping Robert’s legacy alive while building something joyful, inclusive and enduring for the next generation of creators and hobbyists.
+Grace is committed to carrying forward the spirit of generosity that Robert embodied.
+This is her way of keeping his legacy alive while building something joyful, inclusive and enduring for the next generation of creators and hobbyists.

 ??????????